bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Not all 32 byte strings represent valid points.
 Implementations MUST reject invalid strings and check that decompression is successful.
 Strings are invalid if they are not possible outputs of the compression operator.
 In particular the values of y0 and y1 MUST be less then p.

 # Scalar multiplication

-We now present two algorithms for scalar multiplication on the above curve.
-Both use the same addition and doubling formulas, and one is a simple windowed exponentiation, while the other uses endomorphisms to accelerate computation.
+Below, we present two algorithms for scalar multiplication on the above curve: one uses a simple fixed-window exponentiation without exploiting endomorphisms, while the other uses endomorphisms to accelerate computation.
+The execution of operations in both algorithms has a regular pattern in order to facilitate protection against timing and simple side channel attacks.
+Both algorithms use the same addition and doubling formulas.

+First, we discuss explicit formulas and efficient projective coordinate representations.

 ## Alternative Point Representations and Addition Laws

-We use coordinates based on extended twisted Edwards coordinates introduced in {{TwistedRevisited}}: the tuple (X, Y, Z, T) with Z nonzero and Z \* T = X \* Y corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The point at infinity in this representation is (0,1,1,0).
+We use coordinates based on extended twisted Edwards coordinates introduced in {{TwistedRevisited}}: the tuple (X, Y, Z, T) with Z nonzero and Z \* T = X \* Y corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The neutral point in this representation is (0,1,1,0).
 The following slight variants are used in the optimized scalar multiplication algorithm in order to save computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta\*Tb;
 representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT); representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is
 (X,Y,Z).
-R2 representation was introduced in {{Ed25519}} to accelerate
-repeated additions of the same point.
+Similar "caching" techniques were discussed in {{TwistedRevisited}} to accelerate repeated additions of the same point.
 Converting between these representations is straightforward.

 A point doubling (DBL) takes an R4 point and produces an R1 point.
 For